olliethedev/ui-builder/README.md

 const App = () => {
   const handleLayersChange = (updatedLayers: PageLayer[]) => {
-    // Here you can save the updated layers to the database console.log(updatedLayers);
+    // Here you can send the updated layers to the backend console.log(updatedLayers);
   };